ajaxscape/async-examples/src/examples/0-intro/README.md

 ```

 Remember that the async keyword indicates that whatever the function returns it will be within a promise, hence dealing with results returned from an async function is called is the same way you deal with any function returning a promise.

+Notice that the code using async and await syntax is almost the same as the original code.
+Only the addition of the async and await keywords are the difference.
+The functionality however, is identical to the code using promises.

+This clearly shows that by using the async and await syntax, it is now possible to write asynchronous code using synchronous code structure.
+This prevents compromising the readability and therefore maintainability of code when converting it to run asynchronously.